Top things to do in the Canaries for action lovers

 Are you looking for unusual things to do in the Canary Islands?
 Try out cave-exploring (also known as caving or spelunking) in Lanzarote.
 The island is home to unique subterranean locations that attract many adventurers.
 Two caves, however, have stolen the spotlight!

-The second location is the one of Jameos del Agua, a volcanic tunnel that was transformed into a touristic attraction by the Spanish artist César Manrique.
-Thanks to his vision, you can explore this wonderful cave and visit its restaurant, bar and pool.
+The second location is Jameos del Agua, a volcanic tunnel that was transformed into a touristic attraction by the Spanish artist César Manrique.
+Thanks to his vision, you can explore this wonderful cave and visit its restaurant, bar and pond.
 And for the eagle-eyed adventurers, look out of the famous white crabs of Lanzarote that are usually wandering around the cave.

 The majestic Cueva de los Verdes in Lanzarote